primer/react/.changeset/polite-bats-confess.md

 '@primer/react': minor
 ---

-PageHeader: Manage responsive visibility with CSS breakpoints
+PageHeader: Add a util function that returns breakpoint styles with the given CSS property and values